 From the roots of intolerance, education yields empathy and knowledge

 The mission of The Foundation for Genocide Education is to work with governments to ensure that genocide and the steps leading to it are taught in high schools in Canada and in the United States.
-We are partnering with the Quebec government to produce a guide on genocide that will be used by teachers in various disciplines.
+We are on a committee with the Quebec Education Ministry which is developing a guide on genocide that will be used by teachers in various disciplines.
+The government is funding this guide, along with professional workshops for educators.
 Learn more about us by watching this interview on CTV News.

 The Holocaust, the genocides in Armenia, Rwanda, Cambodia and Darfur, and the cultural genocide of our First Nations peoples – the past century has proven to be a challenge for peace and tolerance.

 The world has not learned the lessons of these atrocities, and so they continue to occur today in Syria, Iraq, Myanmar and Sudan, as shown in our video on the urgency of genocide education.
 Hate and intolerance is on the rise worldwide and even here in Canada.
 How can we stop this cycle of hate and violence?
 Education is the answer.

 The Foundation for Genocide Education was created as an outgrowth of a presentation that educator and film producer Heidi Berger gives to high schools, community groups and symposiums throughout Canada and the U.S. This interactive video presentation focuses on genocide and its precursors, hate and racial intolerance, using the video testimonial of her mother who survived the Holocaust.

 Despite positive feedback, Heidi discovered that large numbers of students – and educators – had little to no knowledge of genocide.
 Some students were graduating not even knowing what the word genocide means!